 - Soft Voices: Thais are often soft-spoken.
 Raising one’s voice is generally frowned upon as it implies a loss of control in a situation and can cause a person to lose face.
 However, people from Bangkok tend to speak louder and faster.

 - Physical Contact: Physical contact in Thailand is acceptable amongst people of the same gender, but is usually minimal.
 Public displays of affection between couples, such as holding hands or kissing, are generally not shown.
 Buddhist monks are not supposed to make any physical contact with women.

 - Personal Space: The general distance between two people conversing is an arm’s length.
 When in conversation with a friend or close acquaintance, this distance is shorter.

 - Gestures: Thai people generally do not use their hands to emphasise their point in conversation.
 Overly dramatic gestures or frequent and rapid gestures may be misinterpreted as anger in Thailand.
 Pointing with a single finger is considered to be rude and accusatory.

 - Eye Contact: Eye contact shows attentiveness to the person talking.
-However, direct eye contact should be diverted every now and again to soften the interaction.
+However, eye contact should be diverted every now and again to soften the interaction.
 Intense eye contact can be viewed as a challenge to the other person.
 When being instructed or spoken to by a superior, it is respectful to lower one’s eyes.

 - Height and Bowing: An important way Thais show respect is through lowering their head.
 Looming above someone in Thailand can be considered an aggressive form of assertion.
 It is especially disrespectful to position one’s head at a height higher than the Buddha.
 If someone needs to intersect another’s gaze to reach a destination (for example, at a performance), they will typically walk with their head bowed and their body below the eyeline of the other.